RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

     xboxdrv --trigger-as-button --wid 3 --led 5 --deadzone 4000 --silent &

-(replace the `--wid` by `--id` if you use wired controllers) You **must** switch on your pads before booting the raspberry.
+(replace the `--wid` by `--id` if you use wired controllers) You **must** swich-on your pads before booting the raspberry.

-Notice the `sleep 1` between each instance: this prevents the RPi to assign random controllers with random led status; adjust timing if necessary.
+Notice the `sleep 1` between each instance: this prevents the RPi from setting random controllers with random led status; adjust timing if necessary.

-After reboot and your controllers detected, you have to configure RetroPie to use them:
+After reboot when your controllers are detected, you have to configure RetroPie to use them:

 Go to the `retroarch-joyconfig` folder (binary for configuring joypads for RetroArch);